 - What costs 100c today, will cost 1c in 12 years (2027)

-For this law to be true, all I have to demonstrate is that per user server costs are dropping by 30% every year.
+For this law to be true, all I've got to demonstrate is that per user server costs are dropping by 30% every year.
 So here goes:

 - Server costs are dropping by ~20%/yr.
 Amazon's EC2 cost reductions went from 100% in Jun 2009, down to 20% in Jun 2013.
 That's a 32% drop each year for 4 years.
 They've continued to drop since.